 Marking the beginning of many prominent Balinese festivals, The Galungan signifies the triumph of ‘dharma’ over ‘adharma’ (good over evil).
 Kuningan, the last day of Galungan is believed to be the day ancient spirits return.
 Hindu devotees suspend distinctive ‘penjor’ or bamboo poles in front of their homes as symbols of the essence of Galungan (good winning over evil).
 Balinese Hindus perform elaborate rituals in the form of sacrificial contributions, prayer and dance to welcome and honour the creator of the Universe and their ancestral spirits.

-Melasti is a millennial ritual regarded with a purification ceremony, held three days before the Saka New Year, according to Balinese Calendar.
-Melasti, held on the edge of the beach, is believed to cleanse the world from sin, aiming to purify oneself by throwing away the bad ‘karma’ into the ocean water.
-A stunning sight, Melasti comprises of white and yellow clad pilgrims carrying temple heirlooms to the coastlines symbolising a connection with the Almighty.
+Melasti is a millennial ritual regarded as a purification ceremony, held three days before the Saka New Year, according to the Balinese Calendar.
+Melasti, held on the beach's edge, is believed to cleanse the world from sin, aiming to purify oneself by throwing away the bad 'karma' into the ocean water.
+A stunning sight, Melasti comprises white and yellow-clad pilgrims carrying temple heirlooms to the coastlines symbolising a connection with the Almighty.

 Puranama Kedasa is a frequent festival as it occurs upon a full moon.
 Balinese Hindus celebrate with grand ceremonies in the belief that God descends upon the Earth to bless the Earthlings and brings prosperity among them.
 Thousands of devotees flock to ‘Besakih’, the mother temple for the holy ritual of ‘Betara Tarun Kabeh’; an invite to deified ancestors and gods onto Earth.